jvanasco/dogpile_backend_redis_advanced/README.md

 * **Redis** internally manages a hash much more effectively than keys.
 * **Redis** will only put an expiry on the keys (buckets), not the hash fields

 HSTORE ends up being a much tighter memory usage for this example set, as we're setting 100 fields in each key.
 The savings would not be so severe if you were setting 5-10 fields per key

 Note that `region_msgpack_raw_local` and `region_json_raw_local` should not be used unless you're running a LRU -- they have no expiry.

 ### Assumptions

 This demo is assuming a few things that are not tested here (but there are plenty of benchmarks on the internet showing this):

-msgpack is the fastest encoder for serializing and deserializing data. json outperforms cpickle on serializing; cpickle outperforms json on deserializing data.
+* msgpack is the fastest encoder for serializing and deserializing data.
+* json outperforms cpickle on serializing; cpickle outperforms json on deserializing data.

-here are some benchmarks and links:
+Here are some benchmarks and links:

 * https://gist.github.com/justinfx/3174062
 * https://gist.github.com/cactus/4073643